GHHU 2901 King Arthur

 Major Course Assignments:

 Character Study: Each student will trace the evolution of one Arthurian character from its medieval origins to modern incarnations.
-Students will share this information with the class as a single html webpage that will be posted in D2L.
-For students who don't have a lot of experience creating web pages, step-by-step instruction will be available.
+Students will share this information with the class through the creation of a short video.

 Group Project: In small groups of 3-4, students will explore an assigned Arthurian topic, synthesizing course materials and additional research.
 They will have the option to present this information as a short collaboratively-written research paper or as a PowerPoint/Prezi presentation.
 (Student grades will be invidually determined despite working as a group.)